eduraices/databases/Readme.md

 ***
 ### Locales
 #### Labels
 There is the perfect object to be managed from i18n.
 Why?
 Because all Labels, usually are shared in every point and page of our app, all they are common terms that we need, also are terms needed in the translation.json objects (i18n),  to fill labels such as 'title', 'description' and so, in many cases, more than single translations.
 Then, we need to have a dictionary easy to access to easily translate our labels.
 We'll need just a couple of languages to load in the browser (app native and locale settings), but  other languages will lay  available  from a separated server request.
-I put below one example of how could be a translate.json to store all labels.
+I put below one example of how could be a namespace for './locales/es/translate.json' file, to store all labels.
 ```
 {
     "geo": {